-As a follow-up to Questioning Rod Drury’s Pacific Fibre reboot, I had a message from Andrew Pirie who is Telecom general manager of corporate relations.
+A follow-up to Questioning Rod Drury’s Pacific Fibre reboot (no longer online) from Andrew Pirie who is Telecom general manager of corporate relations.

 He says the Tasman Global Access team calculates the average latency for traffic from New Zealand to the USA via Australia is around 83 milliseconds compared with an average time of 61 milliseconds for traffic travelling directly across the Pacific.